See below for "before-and-after" restoration photos!

 Did Daniel Have Eye Issues?

-I’m certainly no doctor, but it's obvious that Daniel was dealing with some eye issues.
+I’m certainly no doctor, but it seems as if Daniel was dealing with some eye issues.
 The investigator in me could not help but notice, and comment, on it!

 It looks like Daniel had a “lazy eye” (amblyopia) in his right eye.
 The shape of his right eye is considerably smaller than his left eye, with the eye itself looking off toward his right more.
 Therefore, I wonder if he had some difficulty seeing out of this eye?
 Also, at his left eye, his brow is drooping down over his eyelid.
 Might this be “brow ptosis?”
 Not only that, but his eyebrows are two completely different shapes.